 The organization of ChildNet's Performance and Quality Improvement process surrounds and supports the service recipients at the centers.
 The process includes ChildNet's local community, network providers, Board of Directors, Senior Management, workgroups, caregivers and ChildNet's improvement cycle, all surrounded by Performance and Quality Improvement holding everything in place.
 Performance and Quality Improvement is the 'glue' that holds it all together, while supporting the agency and service recipients.

-The ChildNet committee structure consists of Board of Directors Committees
+ChildNet Board of Directors Committees

 - Program Quality

 - Governance/Executive

 - Finance/Audit

 - Fundraising/Marketing

 - Legal/Human Resources

 - Palm Beach Advisory

 - Special Committees have included:

 - Workforce Engagement

 ChildNet committees and workgroups include: